Yurik72/ESPHap/README.md

  hapservice_motion= hap_add_motion_service_as_accessory(homekit_accessory_category_security_system,"Motion",motion_callback,NULL);
 ```

-A full list of services and their characteristic can be found in the header file [characteristic.h](https://github.com/Yurik72/ESPHap/blob/master/characteristics.h).
+The full list of all services and their characteristic can be found in the header file [characteristic.h](https://github.com/Yurik72/ESPHap/blob/master/characteristics.h).
 This header file is well documented and descibes all service types and their characteristics.

 The API to add services and accessories can be found here [homeintegration.h](https://github.com/Yurik72/ESPHap/blob/master/homeintegration.h), its funtions are self-explanatory.